ConcealNetwork/conceal-guardian/README.md

   * maxCloseErrors: Maximum number of errors.
 After that the guardian stops as there is a serious issue with the daemon.
   * maxBlockTime: Maximum time in seconds between block number increase.
 If afrer this time the block is still the same its considered an error.
   * maxInitTime: Maximum time in secords in which the node should be initialized.
+* **api**
+  * port: port of the api on which to listen.
+If not specified the guardian will not listen for incoming requests

 To run as a service use **systemctl**